Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Discussions and Conclusions

 \section{Discussions and Conclusions}

-Stellar models indicate a critical metallicity of $Z_{\rm c} \sim 0.001$ that determines whether a star successfully evolves into the RSG phase.
-In this study, we provided a comprehensive physical explanation for the origin of this critical metallicity.
-Through experiments with $25\,M_{\odot}$ models in which we vary opacity and nuclear reaction rates, we identify a threshold TAMS radius that predicts whether a star will expand into the RSG regime.
-Furthermore, we demonstrate that the mass dependence of this threshold radius is similar to the mass dependence of stellar radius at fixed metallicity, which naturally explains why the critical metallicity for RSG formation remains approximately constant at $Z \sim 0.001$ across a wide range of stellar masses.
+This study investigates the physical origin of the critical metallicity for RSG formation through a series of numerical experiments.
+We show that metallicity determines the supergiant outcome primarily through its influence on the stellar radius.
+In particular, $R_{\rm TAMS}$—strongly shaped by metallicity—defines a threshold for RSG formation, with the threshold value depending on stellar mass.

 Metallicity significantly influences stellar evolution through its effects on opacity, nuclear reaction rates, and the mean molecular weight.
-Based on evolutionary tracks from stellar models, along with dimensional analysis using homology relations, we have shown that stars with higher metallicities tend to develop larger radii upon entering the post-main-sequence stage.
-This behavior is primarily driven by enhanced opacity and increased CNO-cycle energy generation at higher $Z$.
-As metallicity affects the TAMS radius, and the TAMS radius sets a threshold for RSG formation, metallicity ultimately determines whether a star expands into the RSG regime during post-main-sequence evolution.
+Using stellar models together with dimensional analysis, we show that higher-metallicity stars tend to reach larger $R_{\rm TAMS}$ due to enhanced opacity and increased CNO-cycle energy generation.
+The resulting $R_{\rm TAMS}$ then serves as the initial condition for envelope expansion during post–main-sequence evolution.